 • With this bread having a crumb topping, I found using the parchment paper slings to lift the bread out of the tins very helpful.

-• If you don't have a jar of caramel sauce, you can melt down a bag of caramel squares over medium heat along with 2 tablespoons of heavy whipping cream or water.
+• If you don’t have a jar of caramel sauce, you can melt down a bag of caramel squares over medium heat and two tablespoons of heavy whipping cream or water.

-• No cooling time is included with the recipe notes.
+• No cooling time is included in the recipe notes.
 You do not have to serve this bread completely cooled.
-See next tip.
+See the next tip.

 • This salted caramel banana bread is best served slightly warm, drizzled with extra caramel sauce, and sprinkled with sea salt flakes.